 Read our updated guide on planning your return to the workplace to help plan your ongoing return to the workplace as lockdown restrictions ease.

 Read our guide for line managers for advice on how they can support and enable hybrid working.
 You can also download our flowchart which assesses roles for hybrid working and questionnaire templates to kick off discussions around hybrid working and agree flexible working arrangements.

 Highlights from this page

-View our resources to explore the key issues that employers need to consider in managing a safe return to the physical workplace
+View our list of resources to find resources to help manage a safe return to the physical workplace

 Answers to frequently asked questions to offer guidance in responding to the coronavirus disease, COVID-19